BlueDevelopersInc/dsu-wiki/docs/leveling.md

     A Player level up **15-25** xp each time they send a message.

 ## XP System
-This plugin uses the same aligorithm mee6 uses, which means that the more the player level up, the more xp is required to levelup to the next level.
-The Aligorithm used to calculate level's xp is `5 * (lvl ^ 2) + (50 * lvl) + 100 - xp` where lvl is current level, and xp is how much xp you already have towards next level.
+This plugin uses the same algorithm mee6 uses, which means that the more the player level up, the more xp is required to levelup to the next level.
+The Algorithm used to calculate level's xp is `5 * (lvl ^ 2) + (50 * lvl) + 100 - xp` where lvl is current level, and xp is how much xp you already have towards next level.

 ## Anti Spam